 - Leaves also contain copper, potassium zinc and several vitamins: they are nutrient-dense.

-- Dandelion root heads are excellent foods for the liver because of their relatively high amounts of choline, an important liver nutrient.
+- The dandelion’s root heads are excellent foods for the liver because of their relatively high amounts of choline, an important liver nutrient.

-- Dandelion flowers are full of lecithin, which has proven useful in various liver ailments.
+- The flowers are full of lecithin, which has proven useful in various liver ailments.

-- The best leaves to eat are from new dandelion plants.
-These are small dandelion plants with small roots.
+- The best leaves to eat are from new plants when the plants are small with small roots.

 - The best roots to use in dandelion coffee come from the big, well-established dandelions.

-Safety Note: Dandelion pollen may cause allergic reactions when eaten, or adverse skin reactions in sensitive individuals.
+Safety Note: The pollen from dandelions may cause allergic reactions when eaten, or adverse skin reactions in sensitive individuals.
 Because of its high potassium level, dandelion can increase the risk of hyperkalemia when taken with potassium-sparing diuretics.

 How to Grow Dandelions (if you don’t have enough!):

 It seems strange to me that anyone would want to grow them when they often grow so well on their own.
 I will not be doing this myself, as they grow profusely in my garden already; there are many new plants each year for my salads.